 The battle we might be at risk of losing in the general classification is typically more than compensated for by the battle for the purple jersey in the Giro d'Italia.
 The points classification in the Tour of Italy is wide open, boasting an exceptionally strong field of sprinters at the start, as well as the possibility of some formidable punchers (or a classification rider) still contending.
 IDLProCycling.com was tasked with the challenging assignment of listing the top ten favorites for this classification.

-Recent winners of the points classification in the Giro d'Italia
+- Preview of the Giro d'Italia

 2023 - Jonathan Milan